sendilkumarmv/docker-ng/README.md

 # docker-ng
-Angular 11 application with docker
+Containrized Angular application with docker.
+## Important
+nginx.conf is required to run angular app using nginx server in docker.